AkramsBookshelf/GCT-Unity/UnityEssentials/GateInteractions.md

 5. Adjust the **Box Collider size** so the player can easily enter the interaction area.

 > \[!TIP\]
-> The trigger should be slightly larger than the trash bag mesh to make interaction feel responsive.
+> The trigger should be slightly larger than the gate mesh to make interaction feel responsive.
 >

 ### Step 2 — Add a Gate Script